 As an integrative nutrition health coach, I have seen the far-from “fluffy” power when we focus on the positive – both in my own and my clients’ lives:

 What happens when you focus on the positive side of life

 Chronic stress is one of the most negative forces in our contemporary high-octane lives.

 And its effects on our bodies, minds, and spirits are getting a lot of attention these days.

 As stress levels drop, sleep improves, positive changes in immune system function are noticeable, and health markers such as weight, blood pressure, blood sugar levels, and lipid levels can decrease.

-When you focus on the positive, you tend to remove the instinct to react off the cuff and make room for more considered responses that take into account the other’s situation, emotions, and motivations.
+When you focus on the positive, you remove the instinct to react off the cuff and make room for more considered responses that consider the other’s situation, emotions, and motivations.

-In an interesting twist, it can feel as though NOT taking things personally actually improves intimacy.
+In an interesting twist, it can feel that not taking things personally improves intimacy.